KTH-dESA/OSeMOSYS_start/README.md

 Below you can find some article that provide you background information on OSeMOSYS and will ease you start in using the modelling framework.
 We recommend to read the literature carefully.
 However, depending on your use case not all articles might be relevant for you.
 - [Howells et al. 2011](https://doi.org/10.1016/j.enpol.2011.06.033) this paper discusses the design and development of the Open Source Energy Modeling System (OSeMOSYS)
 - [Gardumi et al. 2018](https://doi.org/10.1016/j.esr.2018.03.005) this paper describes the role of an open-source energy modelling tool in the energy planning process and highlights its importance for society.
-- [Niet et al. 2021](https://doi.org/10.1016/j.esr.2021.100650) covers the latest development of OSeMOSYS and effort of building a community of practice.
+- [Niet et al. 2021](https://doi.org/10.1016/j.esr.2021.100650) covers the latest development of OSeMOSYS and the effort of building a community of practice.
 ### Literature on specific models
 Here we list some articles that describe or applied models built in OSeMOSYS.
 - **TEMBA** the OSeMOSYS model of Africa is used and described by[Taliotis et al. 2016](https://doi.org/10.1016/j.esd.2015.12.001)